caroldaniel/42sp-cursus-born2beroot/Bonus-en.md

 </h1>

 <p align=center>
 	This is the implementation guide for the bonus part of the `born2beroot` project.
 In here, we will describe the implementation of a Wordpress site and a service of our choice in both the operating systems defined by the project.
-The bonus implementation of the other partitioning scheme was already explained during both the <a href="https://github.com/caroldaniel/42sp-cursus-born2beroot/blob/master/Debian-en.md">Debian</a> and the <a href="https://github.com/caroldaniel/42sp-cursus-born2beroot/blob/master/CentOS-en.md">CentOS</a> implementation guides, so you might want to check those up first.
+The bonus implementation of the other partitioning scheme was already explained during both the <a href="https://github.com/caroldaniel/42sp-cursus-born2beroot/blob/master/Debian-en.md">Debian</a> and the <a href="https://github.com/caroldaniel/42sp-cursus-born2beroot/blob/master/CentOS-en.md">CentOS</a> implementation guides, so you might want to check those out first.
 </p>

 ---